Top 10 Best Sites

 Browse Free: View Photos Now

-We give eHarmony a 4.5-star rating because it is reliable, effective, and engaging.
-The dating site ushers singles into a quality-driven dating experience, and that makes it pretty remarkable.
+We give eharmony a 4.5-star rating because it is reliable, effective, and engaging.
+This premium dating site ushers singles into a quality-driven dating experience, and that makes it pretty remarkable in a swipe-happy world.

 We give Tinder 4.4 stars because it is undeniably popular, but we aren’t so sure about its effectiveness.
 Critics have lambasted Tinder for turning dating into a superficial game and making it hard for users to concentrate on just one match at a time.
 Hey, players gotta play, right?

-Here’s the thing, eHarmony doesn’t offer free communication — well, except during the occasional Free Communication Weekend — but that pay-to-play setup is one of its biggest selling points.
-By instituting a paywall, eHarmony can essentially guarantee that the active members on the site are serious about finding someone.
+Here’s the thing, eharmony doesn’t offer much free communication — its Free Communication Weekends have become quite rare — but that pay-to-play setup is one of its biggest selling points.
+By instituting a paywall, eharmony can essentially guarantee that the active members on the site are serious about finding someone.

-The premium plans on eHarmony are a little pricier than the Standard Plans but add some valuable features, including a dating consultation over the phone and the ability to browse profiles anonymously.
+The premium plans on eharmony are a little pricier than the Standard Plans, but they do add some valuable features, including a dating consultation over the phone and the ability to browse profiles anonymously.
 You can also get read receipts for your messages.

-Best of all, eHarmony offers an ironclad guarantee for subscribers who do not find a match within three months on the site.
-As long as you meet its qualifications (you completed your profile, sent messages to at least five members, and complied with the terms and conditions), eHarmony will give you an additional three-month subscription for free.
+Best of all, eharmony currently offers an ironclad guarantee for subscribers who do not find a match within three months on the site.
+As long as you meet its qualifications (you completed your profile, sent messages to at least five members, and complied with the terms and conditions), eharmony will give you an additional three-month subscription for free.

 You can download Tinder for free, swipe on profiles for free, and communicate with mutual matches for free.
-This is a low-commitment dating app where singles can check out their options and see what happens.
+That’s the beauty of a free dating app.
+This is a low-commitment app where singles can check out their options and see what happens.

-The latest estimates indicate that eHarmony has around 750,000 paid subscribers and 10 million active users.
-This number has held steady for the last decade, and insiders say eHarmony’s long sign-up process has stagnated its growth.
-Instead of taking half an hour to fill out 100 personal questions, users drop off and choose a different platform.
+The latest estimates indicate that eharmony has around 750,000 paid subscribers and 10 million active users.
+This number has held steady for the last decade, and insiders say eharmony’s long sign-up process has stagnated its growth.
+Instead of taking 30 minutes to fill out 80 personal questions, users drop off and choose a different platform.

-In terms of demographics, eHarmony appeals primarily to singles over 30 — typically serious professionals who can afford its prices — and straight men and women.
+In terms of demographics, eharmony appeals primarily to singles over 30 — typically serious professionals who can afford its prices — and straight men and women.
 The site has slightly more female users (52%) than male users (48%).
-Controversially, eHarmony does not list men-seeking-men or women-seeking-women options.
-You’ll have to join its sister site, Chemistry.com, for that.
+The bulk of the membership is in the U.S.

-Tinder is significantly larger than eHarmony.
-It has over 50 million users around the world, including 3.8 users who pay for a monthly subscription.
-The app boasts seeing 1.6 billion swipes a day and facilitating 1 million dates each week.
+Tinder is significantly larger than eharmony.
+It has over 50 million active users around the world, including 3.8 million users who pay for a monthly subscription.
+The app boasts seeing more than 2 billion swipes a day and facilitating 1 million dates each week.

 You’ll have no shortage of people to match with on this app.
 Tinder’s dating network is active in 190 countries and 83% of its user base is between 16 and 34 years old.
 It’s a younger crowd, so you’d expect them to be more likely to want to play the field and see where things go than take the process seriously.
 However, in a 2015 survey, 80% of Tinder users said they were on the app seeking a long-term relationship, so maybe there’s hope for serious singles on the app after all.

 In terms of sheer size, Tinder takes the cake.
 Handily.
-It’s five times bigger than eHarmony.
-That gives singles a lot of options — potentially too many options — but it’s better to be surrounded by singles that hunting around for someone online.
-While eHarmony’s relationship-minded audience can suit some people’s needs, Tinder’s user base is so fantastically diverse and widespread that it’s really great for anyone, anywhere, and anytime.
+It’s five times bigger than eharmony.
+That gives singles a lot of options — potentially too many options — but it’s better to be surrounded by singles than hunting around for someone online.
+While eharmony’s relationship-minded audience can suit some people’s needs, Tinder’s user base is so fantastically diverse and widespread that it’s really great for anyone, anywhere, and anytime.

-From the beginning, eHarmony has been focused on discovering the science of love and using psychological principles to strengthen marriage.
+From the beginning, eharmony has been focused on discovering the science of love and using psychological principles to strengthen marriage.
 It starts by delivering one of the most detail-oriented questionnaires offered by a dating site.
-This lengthy quiz used be mandatory and include hundreds of questions.
-Now it is optional and takes about 10 minutes to complete.
+This lengthy quiz used be mandatory and included 180 questions.
+Now it is optional, has only about 80 questions, and takes about 20 minutes to complete.
 Which is a lifetime in internet time.

 “If I’m being real, that doesn’t sound super quick to me,” said Elite Daily’s Candice Jalili.
 “Obviously, this isn’t as quick as, say, Tinder, where it only takes users 10 seconds or less to log on.”